 Most significantly, Dewey was a proponent of experiential and ‘hands-on’ learning.
 This means that he thought that people learn better by doing than by simply reading about things.
 You can learn all about Dewey’s theories of experiential learning and his many other teachings by simply reading some of the SEVEN HUNDRED ARTICLES AND FORTY BOOKS THAT HE WROTE.

 Dewey famously said, “If we teach today’s students as we taught yesterday’s, we rob them of tomorrow.”
 But I tested this theory out and I don’t agree with his conclusion.
 I taught today’s students as I taught yesterday’s and it just meant I was able to have last night off as I was able to use the same planning.
-As such, I’ve rewritten Dewey’s aphorism: If we teach today’s students as we taught yesterday’s, we get to bing-watch some Netflix/go to the gym/see family/have an early night.
+As such, I’ve rewritten Dewey’s aphorism: If we teach today’s students as we taught yesterday’s, we get to binge-watch some Netflix/go to the gym/see family/have an early night.

 On the purpose of education, Dewey wrote that: “Each generation is inclined to educate its young so as to get along in the present world instead of with a view to the proper end of education: the promotion of the best possible realisation of humanity as humanity.”
 This is absolutely spot on, so totally and utterly true, and should be the singular aim for every single school.
 But does anyone know which bucket ‘the realisation of humanity as humanity’ goes in to improve your Progress 8 score?